Post Fiat: Auditable, Model-Assisted Validator-List Publication for XRPL-Derived Networks

 11.1 A workload built for local inference

 Validator-list scoring is periodic, structured, and batchable.
-The active Qwen3.6 scoring_v2 testnet run processes roughly 7,654 prompt tokens and 4,774 completion tokens in about 88 seconds on the pinned H100 profile.
-This is not a high-frequency workload — it runs weekly or monthly.
+The current testnet scoring service uses prompts/scoring_v5.txt with Qwen/Qwen3.6-27B-FP8 through Modal/SGLang H100 inference.
+The earlier Qwen3.6 scoring_v2 replay processed roughly 7,654 prompt tokens and 4,774 completion tokens in about 88 seconds on the pinned H100 profile; that remains benchmark context, not the current prompt contract.
+This is not a high-frequency workload — the public configuration currently targets a 168-hour cadence.

 Post Fiat’s validation runs on serverless GPU infrastructure, so costs accrue during scoring windows rather than continuously.
 The 2,900-call XRPL UNL determinism replay completed in 217.1 seconds once the endpoint was warm, consumed 468,600 total tokens, and required no closed-model API calls.[19]
 These costs decline as inference hardware improves.